Click here to listen to a reading of this blog:

 You see, whilst some people take their medication and within a few weeks feel great, many of us (and I would hazard a guess that most of us) don’t feel loads better this quickly.
 But please don’t fret, because you can feel well again.
 Not all is lost.

-It just takes time to address what’s going on inside your body.
+It just takes time to address all that is going on inside your body.

 Each person’s ‘thyroid journey’ is very unique.
 Some people find that their first try of thyroid medication alone does very well to bringing them back to good health, but for others, they find that they either require medication dosage adjustments (i.e. the initial dose of medication given isn’t enough), a switch to a different type of medication (many patients do don’t well on T4-only Levothyroxine and Synthroid, but do better on T3 and NDT medications) and/or some further help or problem solving in other areas.